-- A. The individual to whom the firearm is to be returned is the individual from whom the firearm was obtained, an authorized representative of the individual or other person identified by a court order. - B. The individual is eligible to possess a firearm pursuant to RCW 9.41.040. - C. The firearm is not required to be held in custody or is prohibited from release. - D. Twenty-four hours has elapsed from the time the firearm was obtained by law enforcement, unless the firearm was seized in connection with a domestic violence call pursuant to RCW 10.99.030, in which case the law enforcement agency must ensure that five business days have elapsed from the time the firearm was obtained. - E. Notification is made to those family or household members who have requested notification pursuant to established Department protocol. - 1.
-Notification to Family or Household Member when Firearms are Returned -The Family Notification Form may be filled out at the Evidence Facility by family or household members wanting notification.
+A. The individual to whom the firearm is to be returned is the individual from whom the firearm was obtained, an authorized representative of the individual or other person identified by a court order.

+- B. The individual is eligible to possess a firearm pursuant to RCW 9.41.040. - C. The firearm is not required to be held in custody or is prohibited from release. - D. Ensure that five (5) business days have elapsed from the time the firearm was obtained by law enforcement. - E. Returning surrendered firearms: - 1.
+A family, household member or intimate partner may request notification.
+The Family Notification Form may be filled out at the Evidence Facility by family or household members wanting notification.
 Family members are responsible for asking to be notified and are also responsible for keeping their contact information up to date. - (a) Once the request for notification is made, the information is placed in BEAST.
 Property Unit personnel will become of aware of the request when releasing the weapon and will contact the family or household member.
-Upon notification, if family has questions on how they can stop their family member from obtaining their firearms they will be directed to contact the respective Lt./Sqt. of the DV Unit. - 2.
-Firearms shall be held in custody for 72 hours from the time notification is provided. - F. Firearms surrendered pursuant to RCW 71.05.182 (surrender of firearms after emergency detention) shall be returned in compliance with the provisions of RCW 9.41.345 as long as the six-month suspension period has expired or the person's right to possess firearms has been restored, whichever is sooner.
+Upon notification, if family has questions on how they can stop their family member from obtaining their firearms they will be directed to contact the respective Lt./Sgt. of the DV Unit. - 2.
+Any person identified in a no-contact order, restraining order, or protection order and any identified victim of the crime that resulted in the firearm surrender will be notified of the pending firearm release. - 3.
+Provide notice to the appropriate person(s) within one (1) business day of verifying that the firearm(s) can be returned. - 4.
+Firearms shall be held in custody for five (5) business days from the time notification is provided. - F. Firearms surrendered pursuant to RCW 71.05.182 (surrender of firearms after emergency detention) shall be returned in compliance with the provisions of RCW 9.41.345 as long as the six-month suspension period has expired or the person's right to possess firearms has been restored, whichever is sooner. - G. Untraceable firearms Ghost Guns - 1.
+Pursuant to RCW 9.41.326, untraceable firearms will be disposed of after they are no longer required to be held as evidence. - (a) This does not apply to antique firearms, as defined in 18 USC Sec, 921(a)(16) or firearms manufactured before 1968.